 - 1. To this end, the School will: - Use teachable moments within a progressive discipline approach to address inappropriate behaviour, and consider mitigating and other factors; - Have in place processes and strategies to identify and respond to bullying when it happens; - Restorative Practices are in place to support prevention and intervention practices; - Communicate the progressive discipline approach to the school community and the procedures in place to support the student. - 2.
-The School supports the use, in a timely manner and using a whole school approach, of the following evidence-informed interventions and support strategies: - Restorative practices; - Discussion with Board Social Worker (Mental Health Leader); - Referral of students to school Youth Worker or out to Mental Health Counsellor (secondary);
+The School supports the use, in a timely manner and using a whole school approach, of the following evidence-informed interventions and support strategies:

+- Restorative practices; - Discussion with Board Social Worker (Mental Health Leader); - Referral of students to school Youth Worker - Liaise with various community agencies as required